 Palm Oil

-Explore palm oil production across the world, and its impacts on the environment.
+Explore palm oil production across the world and its impacts on the environment.

-In a large-scale consumer survey across the UK population on perceptions of vegetable oils, palm oil was deemed to be the least environmentally-friendly.1 It wasn’t even close.
-41% of people thought palm oil was ‘environmentally unfriendly’, compared to 15% for soybean oil; 9% for rapeseed; 5% for sunflower; and 2% for olive oil.
-43% also answered ‘Don’t know’, meaning that almost no one thought it was good.
+It wasn’t even close.
+41% of people thought palm oil was ‘environmentally unfriendly,’ compared to 15% for soybean oil, 9% for rapeseed, 5% for sunflower, and 2% for olive oil.
+43% also answered ‘Don’t know,’ meaning that almost no one thought it was environmentally friendly.

 Why are consumers turning their back on palm oil?
 And is this reputation justified?

-In this article I address some key questions about palm oil production: how has it changed; where is it grown; and how this has affected deforestation and biodiversity.
-The story of palm oil is not as simple as it is often portrayed.
 Global demand for vegetable oils has increased rapidly over the last 50 years.
-Being the most productive oilcrop, palm has taken up a lot of this production.
+As palm oil is the most productive oil crop, it has taken up a lot of this production.
 This has had a negative impact on the environment, particularly in Indonesia and Malaysia.
 But it’s not clear that the alternatives would have fared any better.
 In fact, because we can produce up to 20 times as much oil per hectare from palm versus the alternatives, it has probably spared a lot of environmental impacts from elsewhere.

 Palm oil production has grown to meet rising demands for vegetable oils

-Who uses palm oil and what is it used for?
+Who uses palm oil, and what is it used for?

-While food products dominate globally, this breakdown varies from country-to-country.
+While food products dominate globally, this breakdown varies from country to country.
 Some countries use much more palm oil for biofuels than others.
 In Germany, for example, bioenergy is the largest use, accounting for 41% (more than food at 40%).
 A push towards increased biofuel consumption in the transport sector has been driving this, despite it being worse for the environment than normal diesel (more on this later).

-In the next section we will look at what countries produce palm oil, but here we see a map of palm oil imports.
+In the next section, we will look at what countries produce palm oil, but here, we see a map of palm oil imports.
 Although production is focused in only a few countries across the tropical belt, we see that palm oil is an important product across the world.

 Where is palm oil grown?

 Small amounts of palm oil are grown in many countries, but the global market is dominated by only two: Indonesia and Malaysia.
-In 2018, the world produced 72 million tonnes of oil palm.
-Indonesia accounted for 57% of this (41 million tonnes), and Malaysia produced 27% (20 million tonnes).84% of global palm oil production comes from Indonesia and Malaysia.

 How has land use for palm oil changed over time?